-Does it seem like when one of your kids gets sick, he takes the whole house down with him and then your entire family takes weeks to get well because they keep passing the germs to each other?
-Keep your kids from getting sick as much as you possibly can with a few extra measures the second you hear the first sneeze, cough or other signs of illness.
-Start with these 8 healthy secrets to prevent your kids from getting sick and protect your family from nasty germs that don't seem to want to leave your house once they arrive:
+Does it seem like when one of your kids gets sick, he takes the whole house down with him?
+On top of that, your entire family takes weeks to get well because they keep passing the germs back and forth to each other.
+Find out how to keep your children from getting sick with a few extra measures the second you hear the first sneeze, cough or other signs of illness.
+Start with these 8 healthy tips to keep your kids from getting sick and protect your family from nasty germs that don't seem to want to leave your house once they arrive:

 1. Make Sure Everyone Washes Their Hands ...
 A Lot